YingqianWang/OACC-Net/README.md

 ## Preparation:
 ### Requirement:
 * PyTorch 1.3.0, torchvision 0.4.1.
 The code is tested with python=3.6, cuda=9.0.
-* An AMD3900X CPU and an RTX 3090 GPU are required to reproduce the inference time reported in our paper.
+* A single GPU with cuda memory larger than 12 GB is required to reproduce the inference time reported in our paper.

 ### Datasets:
 * We used the HCI 4D LF benchmark for training and evaluation.
 Please refer to the [benchmark website](https://lightfield-analysis.uni-konstanz.de) for details.